HardlyDifficult/Tutorials/Chapter4.md

 <hr></details><br>
 <details><summary>What did that do?</summary>

+We disable physics (collisions and gravity) when getting on a ladder, and enable physics again when we get off.

 The DisablePhysics component will disable collisions (by switching to trigger) and gravity (by setting gravityScale to 0) when enabled, and then restores the original values when disabled.

 LadderMovement was updated to enable the DisablePhysics component when getting on ladders, and disable it when getting off.
 The language here is confusing - but again enabling the DisablePhysics component turns off physics.